DemocracyEarth/community./Presentations.md

 That includes:

-1. Always use the purple background ( Color code: #32263C )
+1. Always follow the Democracy Brand Guide for presenation design elements, e.g. use the DEF purple background ( Color code: #32263C )
-2. Extract all graphical design elements such as logo, vote token, liquid democracy illustrations etc. from the templates - avoid recreating anything.
+2. Extract all graphical design elements such as logo, vote token, liquid democracy illustrations etc. from the Brand Guide - avoid recreating anything.
 2. Use Helvetica as the main font ( see how we use bold / unbold on our template ).
 3. Less is more!
 Make sure every slide contains only the necessary information ( you want people to pay attention to you, and the slide is just a resource that can reinforce your message without being distracting ).
 4. Use only **high quality** pictures.